byzheng/twrscripts/README.md

 In the tiddlers with tag `Colleague`, field `url` is used as author homepage.
 All `doi`s in the url are assumed as colleague's publications.

+## Reference list

+The reference list of a publication is obtained from [crossref](https://www.crossref.org/) with R package [rcrossref](https://github.com/ropensci/rcrossref) and added into field `reference` in the Tiddlywiki.
+Two fields `reference-count` and `cited-count` is also updated for number of reference and citation for a publication, respectively.

 ## Usage

 Function `works` is used to retrive works from all resources above.